ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 Unlike `wget` and `curl`, the next pair of commands can be used to transfer files between a user's local computer and a remote server.
-The first, `scp`, is non-interactive and behaves similar to the standard UNIX `cp` command, but with the added ability to access files on remote servers.
-The second command, `sftp`, is an interactive terminal application like `vi`, in the sense that it opens a custom "shell" in which the user can run commands that enable local and remote file operations and transfers.
+The first, `scp`, is non-interactive and behaves similarly to the standard UNIX `cp` command, but with  the added ability to access files on remote servers.
+The second command, `sftp`, is an interactive terminal application like `vim`, in the sense that it opens a custom "shell" in which the user can run commands that allow local and remote file operations and transfers.
 While `scp` can only transfer files between computers, `sftp` additionally supports file management operations like creating and removing directories, moving, renaming, and deleting files, etc.